-To edit a Set record, just simply click - to open the editor for editing.
+To edit a Set record, just simply click or press CTRL+ENTER to open the editor for editing.
 Select the records from the list.
 To remove the records, uncheck them in the same way.

 Note: Available only for MySQL and MariaDB.